When children are exposed to music and musical play, from the earliest of ages, the impact is quite profound.

 From enhancing hand-eye coordination, to practicing fine and gross motor skills and much more, see below for five reasons why music is important for early childhood development according to Carnegie Hall.

 Close relationships have a significant impact on children’s development and music can support these intimate relationships.
 For example, singing lullabies to babies is a great way to bond.
 Studies have found that babies will listen calmly to a lullaby for twice as long as baby talk or adult speech!
-When caregivers or parents sing lullabies and enhance their pitch, tone and lyrics to soothe and relax the baby, it they will also feel a sense of security and care.
+When caregivers sing lullabies, changing their pitch, tone and lyrics to soothe and relax the baby, they will also feel a sense of security and care.

-Music has the ability to create community and a sense of belonging.
+Music has the ability to foster community and belonging.
 In their homes, children feel connected to their families and communities as they hear accents, songs and stories.
-In the US, one in four children has at least one immigrant parent, causing preschool to be a major intersection of home and education.
-During preschool, these young children must learn about and experience the concepts of ‘belonging’ and ‘being an outsider’.
+In the US, one in four children has at least one immigrant parent.
+Because of this, preschool tends to unify home and education together.
+During preschool, young children must learn about and experience the concepts of ‘belonging’ and ‘being an outsider’.
 When teachers incorporate the music and sounds of several cultures, the children can experience an inclusive and connected world early on.

 It’s obvious music has numerous positive impacts on not only our daily life, but also on early childhood development!
-From lullabies, sing-a-longs, nursey rhymes and more, music can help build an intimate connection with your child, enhance their fine and large motor skills and impact their overall happiness.
+From lullabies, sing-a-longs, nursey rhymes and more, music can help build an intimate connection with your child, enhance their small and large motor skills and impact their overall happiness.
 Just like language, music is a shared, expressive, inventive, portable way to be together.
 If put to work, it can be a powerful force in the lives of young children and families.